linode/docs/docs/security/ssl/abc.md

    /etc/letsencrypt/live/example.com/fullchain.pem
    Your key file has been saved at:
    /etc/letsencrypt/live/example.com/privkey.pem
    Your cert will expire on 2018-10-09.
-To obtain a new or tweaked version of this certificate in the future, simply run certbot again.
+To obtain a new or tyouaked version of this certificate in the future, simply run certbot again.
 To non-interactively renew *all* of your certificates, run "certbot renew"